 Capital One will apply the bonus miles to the account rewards balance within 2 billing periods.
 This is a one-time bonus which may not be available for previous cardholders.

-In addition to VentureOne’s initial bonus miles, the card offers 1.25 miles per $1 spent on all purchases with no cap on how much you can earn.
+In addition to VentureOne’s initial bonus miles, the card offers 1.25 miles / $1 spent on all purchases with no cap on how much you can earn.

 VentureOne has a $0 annual fee, which means all the bonus miles you earn go straight to your wallet.
 Once earned, miles never expire as long as your account remains open.
 But if your account is closed for any reason, you will lose any miles you have not redeemed.

-Another good free flight credit card is the Capital One Venture card, which offers 60,000 miles when you spend $3,000 in the first 3 months.
-The bonus miles are worth $600 in free flights or other travel.
+Another good free flight credit card is the Capital One Venture card, which offers 75,000 miles for spending $4,000 in the first 3 months.
+The bonus miles are worth $750 in free flights or other travel.
 The annual fee is $95.
-Also, the co-branded United MileagePlus Explorer card gives you 40,000 miles when you spend $2,000 in the first 3 months.
+Also, the co-branded United MileagePlus Explorer card gives you 70,000 miles when you spend $3,000 in the first 3 months.
 There’s a $0 annual fee for first year.
 After that, it jumps to $95.

 Sometimes, airline credit cards will actually say straight up that they’ll give you free flights, rather than a certain number of miles worth a certain amount in airfare.
 Plus, several airline cards currently offer companion tickets – allowing a guest to travel with you for free (or close to it) – as part of your sign-up bonus, as an annual renewal bonus or both.
 The Platinum Delta SkyMiles card is a good example.